CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `ADMIN_EMAIL_ADDRESS` - Email address of the default PeerPrep admin user.
 - `ADMIN_PASSWORD` - Password of the default PeerPrep admin user.
 - `SHOULD_FORCE_INITIALISATION` - Should database initialisation be done regardless of whether one or more entities to be created already exist.
 Set to "true" to enable (may cause data loss).

+## Deployment

+### Kubernetes Deployment

+This is the main deployment method for production.

+**Note:**

+- The database is hosted externally, not within the Kubernetes cluster.

+**Prerequisite**

+- Docker images must be pushed to the container registry and made public.
+  - To push to the container registry (assuming one has the necessary permissions), run: `./build_images.sh -p`
+  - To make the images public, change the visibility of the image on [GitHub](https://github.com/orgs/CS3219-AY2324S1-G04/packages).
+- You must have the Kubernetes secrets for User Service (this is not stored in the Git repository).

+**Steps:**

+1. Ensure the "peerprep" namespace has been created: `kubectl create namespace peerprep`
+2. Navigate to the "kubernetes" directory: `cd kubernetes`
+3. Update the secrets in the "secrets" directory.
+4. Deploy the Kubernetes objects: `./deploy.sh`
+    - To delete the Kubernetes objects, run: `./delete.sh`

+### Docker Compose Deployment

+This is intended for development use only.
+It is meant to make developing other services easier.

+**Note:**

+- No horizontal auto scaling is provided.
+- The database is created by Docker compose and data is not backed up.

+**Prerequisite**

+- Docker images must be built.
+  - To build the images, run: `./build_images.sh`

+**Steps:**

+1. Ensure that the "peerprep" network exist: `docker network create -d bridge peerprep`
+2. Create the docker containers: `docker compose up`
+    - To delete the docker containers, run: `docker compose down`

 ## REST API